harding/old-docs-history-bitcoin.org/en/developer-guide.md

 New transactions start with zero confirmations because they are not included in any blocks.
-A double spender who knows that your software performs an action in response to an unconfirmed transaction can create one transaction that pays you, wait for you to see the payment (and return an item of value), and then create a double spend with a higher transaction fee that pays the same UTXO back to himself.
+A double spender who knows that your software performs an action in response to an unconfirmed transaction can create one transaction that pays you, wait for you to see the payment (and send an item of value), and then create a double spend with a higher transaction fee that pays the same UTXO back to himself.
 Profit-motivated miners will attempt to put the transaction with the higher fee in a block, confirming it and leaving